-Dr. Raman Khehra's area of specialization is adult gastroenterology.
-His residency was performed at Allegheny General Hospital.
-Areas of particular interest for Dr. Khehra include general care.
-Dr. Khehra takes several insurance carriers, including Health Net ELECT POS, United Healthcare Plans, and United Healthcare Choice.
-Dr. Khehra (or staff) is conversant in Hindi and Punjabi.
-Dr. Khehra is affiliated with Sutter Medical Network, Memorial Medical Center, Modesto, and Sutter Gould Medical Foundation (SGMF).
+Dr. Raman Khehra's specialty is adult gastroenterology.
+Dr. Khehra's areas of expertise include general care.
+He is an in-network provider for Anthem, Blue Cross/Blue Shield, and Medi-Cal, in addition to other insurance carriers.
+His medical residency was performed at Allegheny General Hospital.
+Dr. Khehra (or staff) speaks Hindi and Punjabi.
+He is professionally affiliated with Sutter Medical Network, Memorial Medical Center, Modesto, and Sutter Gould Medical Foundation (SGMF).
 His practice is open to new patients.

 Relevant Interests: , celiac disease, colorectal cancer